Arindam200/Hashnode_Blogs/clwoxfgb900000al0crsr86l7.md

 If so, then this article has the perfect solution for you.

-I've created [Gen-ai-chat](https://www.npmjs.com/package/gen-ai-chat), a simple npm package that allows you to interact with AI without ever leaving your terminal.
+I've created [Gen-ai-chat](https://www.npmjs.com/package/gen-ai-chat), a powerful npm package that allows you to interact with AI without ever leaving your terminal.

 Let's dive deep and explore how this can improve your workflow.